Welcome To Phoenix!

 As the newest of the lower 48 states, Arizona—and the Phoenix metro—will be the most youthful site for a CEOs national meeting.
 And unlike other cities which have an obvious geographic point of origin (almost always related to an ocean, gulf, lake, or river), our history is one based on engineering and technology.
 From the remarkable channeling of water to form an agrarian society by the earliest inhabitants to the 20th-century technologies that allowed for the inhabitation of the desert at an unprecedented scale, this is a city that has been invented.

-What we will share with the attendees are multiple demonstrations of problem solving in a place of extremes (it is 121° at the moment, but will be absolutely perfect at the time of the conference).
+What we will share with the attendees are multiple demonstrations of problem solving in a place of extremes (it is 121° in June, but will be absolutely perfect at the time of the conference).
 Sustainability is, of course, a topic we will explore in all its dimensions along with the implications of rapid urbanization, demographic change, education leading to innovation and arts + culture.
 We believe the issues and opportunities displayed in high relief in the Phoenix context are applicable to other cities around the nation.

 – Wellington (Duke) Reiter, FAIA — Senior Advisor to the President, ASU & Executive Director, University City Exchange, ASU (June Changemaker)